NATS

 Picture

-Kathy has been a Speech-Language Pathologist for 30 years and is certified by the American Speech-Language-Hearing Association.
+Kathy has been a Speech-Language Pathologist for over 30 years and is certified by the American Speech-Language-Hearing Association.
 She is licensed to practice in Maryland.

 Picture